Max Brenner

-Max Brenner chocolates are certified kosher by the Nazareth Illit Rabbinate.
+Max Brenner chocolates are certified kosher by the Nof HaGalil Rabbinate.

 History

 1996–2001: An emerging company

 The firm was founded in 1996 in Ra'anana, Israel, by Max Fichtman and Oded Brenner (עודד ברנר) who combined their names.
 The business began as a small shop selling handmade chocolates.

-Working as an apprentice in Paris in 1994, Brenner met chocolatier Michel Chaudun and convinced the maestro to take him on.
+Working as an apprentice in Paris, Brenner met chocolatier Michel Chaudun and convinced the maestro to take him on.
 He spent the following six years learning the art of chocolate-making in Paris.

-Upon his return to Israel in 1996, he opened a small retail chocolate shop with a workshop in the back, named "Handmade Chocolate by Max Brenner", name derived from Oded's last name and co-founder Max Fichtman's first name—in Ra’anana, just outside Tel Aviv.
+Upon his return to Israel, he opened the first shop, with a workshop in the back, named "Handmade Chocolate by Max Brenner", in Ra’anana.
 By 1999, Fichtman and Brenner had opened ten chocolate shops.

 A chance meeting with an Israeli entrepreneur in 1999 sparked the idea of expanding his business, and the first of the Max Brenner-branded cafes opened in Australia, in Sydney's hip suburb of Paddington, in 2000.
 This newly opened “Max Brenner Chocolate Bar” was to be the centre of Max's new chocolate culture, combining a chocolate bar and a chocolate shop.
 This allowed people to enjoy a “holistic” chocolate adventure, experiencing their shopping in the bar section and shopping their experience in the shop section.

 2001–2017: The Strauss years

 In 2001, the chain became part of the Strauss, Israel's second-largest food and beverage company.
-In the period from 2002 to 2005, Max Brenner opened locations in Israel, Singapore and the Philippines, while continuing to open new locations in Australia.
+In the period from 2002 to 2005, Max Brenner opened locations in Israel, Singapore, and the Philippines, while continuing to open new locations in Australia.
 In 2006, Max Brenner opened their first chocolate bar in the United States in New York City.

 In 2010, a new Max Brenner restaurant and chocolate store opened in the U.S. at Caesars Palace, Las Vegas, followed by another store opening in Boston and Philadelphia during the next year, offering both sweet and savory menu options.

 In 2013, the company unveiled a new strategy, under which it started to move away from full-service restaurants and adopted a fast-casual concept named a Chocolate Bar.
-The first of these opened in Bethesda, Maryland in June 2013, with three more opening in Tokyo, Japan and Moscow, Russia via franchise agreements.
+The first of these opened in Bethesda, Maryland in June 2013, with three more opening in Tokyo, Japan, and Moscow, Russia via franchise agreements.
 The company opened its second US Chocolate Bar in Paramus, NJ in April 2014.
 In Australia, Max Brenner had expanded to 37 restaurants across Queensland, New South Wales, Victoria, the Northern Territory, and the Australian Capital Territory.